restraint-harness/restraint/docs/plugins.rst

 Plugins
 -------

-restraint relies on plugins to execute tasks in the correct environment and to check for common errors or sinmply to provide additional logs for debugging issues.
+restraint relies on plugins to execute tasks in the correct environment and to check for common errors or simply to provide additional logs for debugging issues.
 Here is a typical outline of how plugins are executed::

  run_task_plugins